Beyond the Electric Dipole Approximation: Electric and Magnetic Multipole Contributions Reveal Biaxial Water Structure from SFG Spectra at the Air-Water Interface: Conclusion

 \section{Conclusion}

-Accounting for multipole contributions is essential for interpreting SFG spectra and leads to quantitative agreement between simulations and experimental data.
-In the bending band, the electric dipole contribution has an amplitude comparable to the previously neglected magnetic dipole contributions, but the full signal is dominated by the electric quadrupole contribution.
-The shoulder appearing at $\SI{3600}{cm^{-1}}$ in the stretch band has been attributed to orientational anisotropy \cite{jiCharacterizationVibrationalResonances2008,stiopkinHydrogenBondingWater2011}, or to a combination mode involving intermolecular coupling \cite{suzukiVibrationalCouplingTopmost2017}, as summarized in the review by Tang \textit{et al.} \cite{tangMolecularStructureModeling2020}.
-Our results demonstrate that the shoulder primarily originates from electric quadrupole contributions, which do not reflect interfacial structure but rather depend on bulk properties.
-After subtracting multipoles, the anisotropic orientation of interfacial molecules is indeed described by the second-order electric dipole susceptibility, revealing strong biaxial water ordering at the air-water interface.
-This biaxial structure is composed of a layering of essentially three orientational species, namely an inwards-oriented, a planar-oriented, and an outwards-oriented species.
-Since SFG spectra are significantly influenced by bulk-specific multipole effects, it is crucial to account for and subtract these contributions to interpret experimental spectra in terms of interfacial orientations.
-This can be achieved by subtracting a reference spectrum with the same bulk medium \cite{fellows2025importancelayerdependentmoleculartwisting}, or by using theoretical predictions, like those provided in this work.
+Accounting for higher-order multipole contributions is essential for interpreting SFG spectra and leads to quantitative agreement between simulations and experimental data.
+In the bending band, the electric dipole contribution is almost negligible due to the small frequency shift between mutually canceling positive and negative SFG signals from water at different depths, and has an amplitude comparable to the usually neglected magnetic dipole contribution.
+As a result, the total SFG signal is dominated by the electric quadrupole contribution.
+The shoulder appearing at $\SI{3600}{cm^{-1}}$ in the stretch band has been attributed to orientational anisotropy \cite{jiCharacterizationVibrationalResonances2008a,stiopkinHydrogenBondingWater2011}, or to a combination mode involving intermolecular coupling \cite{suzukiVibrationalCouplingTopmost2017}, as summarized in the review by Tang \textit{et al.} \cite{tangMolecularStructureModeling2020}.
+Our results demonstrate that the shoulder primarily originates from electric quadrupole contributions, which do not reflect interfacial structure but rather depend on bulk properties for vanishing wave vector mismatch $\Delta k_z=0$.
+Only after subtracting higher-order multipoles can the anisotropic orientation of interfacial molecules be inferred from the SFG signal, by which pronounced biaxial water ordering at the air–water interface is revealed.
+This biaxial structure consists of essentially three layers of orientational species, namely an inwards-oriented, a planar-oriented, and an outwards-oriented species.
+This arrangement is surprisingly similar to structural motifs observed at the air-ice interface \cite{odendahlLocalIcelikeStructure2022a}. \\ \\ In conclusion, since SFG spectra are significantly influenced by non-interface specific multipole effects, it is crucial to account for and subtract these contributions in order to be able to interpret experimental spectra in terms of interfacial orientations.
+This can be achieved by subtracting a reference spectrum with the same bulk medium \cite{fellowsImportanceLayerDependentMolecular2025b}, or by using theoretical predictions, as those provided in this work.